Skip to main content

 Technical Analysis

 CVE-2025-54102 is a high-severity use-after-free vulnerability identified in the Windows Connected Devices Platform Service on Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-The vulnerability arises due to improper handling of memory, where the service attempts to use memory after it has been freed, leading to undefined behavior.
+The vulnerability stems from improper management of memory in the service, where an object is freed but later accessed, leading to undefined behavior.
 This flaw can be exploited by an authorized local attacker to elevate privileges on the affected system.
-Specifically, the attacker must have some level of local access (low privileges) and can leverage this vulnerability to gain higher privileges, potentially SYSTEM-level, thereby compromising confidentiality, integrity, and availability of the system.
-The vulnerability does not require user interaction and has a CVSS v3.1 base score of 7.8, indicating a high severity.
-The attack vector is local (AV:L), with low attack complexity (AC:L), requiring privileges (PR:L) but no user interaction (UI:N).
-The scope remains unchanged (S:U), but the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability is classified under CWE-416 (Use After Free), a common memory corruption issue that can lead to arbitrary code execution or privilege escalation if exploited successfully.
-Given the affected component is a core Windows service related to connected devices, exploitation could allow attackers to bypass security controls and execute code with elevated privileges, potentially leading to full system compromise.
+Specifically, the attacker must have some level of access (local privileges) but does not require user interaction to trigger the exploit.
+The vulnerability impacts confidentiality, integrity, and availability, as it allows an attacker to execute arbitrary code with elevated privileges, potentially taking full control of the system.
+The CVSS v3.1 base score is 7.8, reflecting high severity, with attack vector local, low attack complexity, requiring privileges but no user interaction, and resulting in high impact on confidentiality, integrity, and availability.
+No known exploits are currently reported in the wild, and no patches or mitigations have been linked yet.
+The vulnerability is categorized under CWE-416 (Use After Free), a common memory corruption issue that can lead to serious security breaches if exploited.

 Potential Impact